BaseWheels/frontend/docs/introduction/problem-solution.md

 ### 5. Physical Collecting Is Inefficient

 Real-world collectors often:

-*   Visit multiple physical stores.
+- Visit multiple physical stores
-*   Spend time and travel costs.
+- Spend time and travel costs
-*   Arrive only to find items already sold out.
+- Arrive only to find items already sold out

 There is no real-time visibility into remaining supply, leading to wasted effort and unfair access.